Ernst Fehr

 Ernst Fehr (born 21 June 1956 in Hard, Austria) is an Austrian-Swiss behavioral economist and neuroeconomist and a Professor of Microeconomics and Experimental Economic Research, as well as the vice chairman of the Department of Economics at the University of Zürich, Switzerland.
 His research covers the areas of the evolution of human cooperation and sociality, in particular fairness, reciprocity and bounded rationality.

 He is also well known for his important contributions to the new field of neuroeconomics, as well as to behavioral economics, behavioral finance and experimental economics.
-According to IDEAS/REPEC, he is the second-most influential German-speaking economist, and is ranked at 86th globally.
+According to IDEAS/REPEC, he is the second-most influential German-speaking economist, and is ranked at 75th globally.

 In 2010 Ernst Fehr founded, together with his brother, Gerhard Fehr, FehrAdvice & Partners, the first globally operating consultancy firm completely dedicated to behavioral economics.

 In 2016, Fehr was ranked as the most influential economist in Germany, Austria, and Switzerland.

 Awards and prizes

-In 2008, Fehr won the Marcel-Benoist of 100,000 Swiss francs.
+In 2008, Fehr won the Marcel-Benoist science prize of 100,000 Swiss francs.
 In 2011, he was awarded the Vorarlberg Science Prize (€10,000); in 2012, he received the Austrian Decoration for Science and Art and on 9 April 2013 he was awarded the Gottlieb Duttweiler Prize "for his pioneering research on the role of fairness in markets, organisations and in individual decisions".

-Fehr is an honorary member of the American Academy of Arts and Sciences, a member of the American Academy of Political and Social Sciences and visiting professor at the Massachusetts Institute of Technology.
+Fehr is an honorary member of the American Academy of Arts and Sciences, a member of the American Academy of Political and Social Science and visiting professor at the Massachusetts Institute of Technology.

 In 2016, Fehr received the honorary doctorate of the University of Graz.

 In 2017, Fehr was appointed as lifelong foreign honorary member of the American Economic Association, AEA, together with Philippe Aghion, an economics professor at Harvard University.
 The number of honorary members is limited.
 The election is made by the Executive Committee of the American Economic Association and will only take place if a former honorary member dies.